 Your can take advantage of the benefits of succession planting, simply by growing two seasonally different crops in the same bed.
 As one crop is winding down, the next season’s crop can be getting started.
 Or, you can get really in-depth into this concept by investing some planning time.
 To make the most out of your garden space with succession planting, you will need to know the following:

-Here in the Bay Area, our growing season is nearly year round.
+Here in San Jose, California, our growing season is nearly year round.
 So the next step will be to collect information on all the plants you want to grow.
 You can do this with pencil and paper, in a spreadsheet, or you can clean off a big table and start moving seed packets around into different groups until you reach what looks like a good plan.

 Do yourself and your garden a favor and take note of what works and what doesn’t.
 Just remember, every garden is different, every year is different, and sometimes we are simply unlucky when it comes to temperature extremes, pest infestations, and nutrient deficiencies.
 Succession planting can offset some of those problems.